Started from the Bottom

 "Started from the Bottom" is a song by Canadian hip hop recording artist Drake, released as the first single from his third studio album Nothing Was the Same.
 The song was written by Drake, Michael Coleman, and Noah "40" Shebib, and it was produced by Coleman under his stage name Mike Zombie, with additional production by Shebib.
 It features a sample of the ambient piece "Ambessence Piano & Drones 1" by Bruno Sanfilippo.
 "Started from the Bottom" peaked at number six on the Billboard Hot 100.

 Background

-"Started from the Bottom" was originally planned to be released on February 10, 2013, coinciding with the Grammy Awards.
+"Started from the Bottom" emerged from a studio session with Drake and American rapper Future, who repeatedly requested studio personnel to "start [it] from the bottom", which would prompt a replay of the instrumental.
+Drake, believing the phrase referred to a song title, used the inspiration to form the overall basis of the record.
+"Started From the Bottom" was originally planned to be released on February 10, 2013, coinciding with the Grammy Awards.
 However, it was instead premiered on February 1 through Drake's "October's Very Own" blog, as he preferred to release it without prior interviews.
 The song was officially released on iTunes on February 6, 2013.
 At the 55th Grammy Awards, Drake teased that an official remix would be released.